Pemmican is a traditional Canadian or Native American food that is a concentrated mixture of protein and fat. The word pemmican comes from the

 - Protein 15 grams

-Finally, since pemmican includes easy food preparation, anyone can eat in survival, emergency, or wilderness situations even without using special kitchen tools.
-Even if you don't have gas or electricity, you can still make pemmican.
+Finally, since Pemmican includes easy food preparation, anyone can eat in survival, emergencies, or wilderness situations, even without special kitchen tools.
+Even if you don't have gas or electricity, you can still make Pemmican.

 How to Make a Pemmican

-However, it is still best to learn how to make one ready in an emergency or crisis.
-You can make your pemmican inside your home today and prepare it according to your taste.
-It can save you time, especially if you're too busy to prepare your food, and it can keep you going for hours.
+However, it is still best to learn how to prepare for an emergency or crisis.
+You can make your Pemmican at home today and prepare it according to your taste.
+This can save you time, especially if you're too busy to prepare your food and keep you going for hours.

 Here's how to do it: